Man vs. Bee: Development

 Man vs. Bee was created by Atkinson and William Davies.
 The series was written by Davies, and directed by David Kerr.
 Davies had "been unsuccessfully pitching bee battles to Atkinson for years".
 Atkinson described the process as creating a story "roughly the length of a movie", then editing to 10 episodes.
-The series was originally designed for a different network, but when they rejected the series, it was offered to Netflix.
+The editing process included creating cliffhangers for the end of episodes that would not be needed for a movie.
 Atkinson said the series was inspired by a segment of Mr. Bean from 1992.
-The editing process included creating cliffhangers for the end of episodes, that would not be needed for a movie.
 Atkinson described his character as "different" to Mr. Bean, "much nicer and much sweeter and more normal person" with a "weak spot" of "obsessiveness", compared to Mr. Bean's "self-centred, narcissistic anarchist".
 The first script meeting occurred just over three years before, and filmed a year before, release.
 While promoting the series, Kerr left the possibility of a second season open.

 Filming

 The series was filmed over 12 weeks, the interior scenes at Bovingdon Studios, Hertfordshire, and exterior scenes throughout Hertfordshire and Buckinghamshire.
-They could not film in a real house due to Covid concerns by homeowners.
+They could not film in a real house due to COVID-19 concerns by homeowners.
 Branded products were used to illustrate "the couple's luxury lifestyle", though were not paid for by brand owners.
 The show borrowed "the oldest surviving Jaguar E-type" from its owner, but created a replica for Atkinson's character to destroy.
 The Bee was either a physical model, or computer-generated by Framestore, depending on whether the Bee was static.